Argentine Dogo Temperament: What's Good About 'Em, What's Bad About 'Em

 - Animal aggression.
 The Dogo Argentino was developed to hunt other animals.
 Most Dogos are dominant or aggressive toward other dogs of the same sex.
 Many have strong instincts to chase and seize cats and other fleeing creatures.
 If anything goes wrong in the breeding, socializing, training, handling, or management of this breed, it is capable of seriously injuring or killing other animals.

 - Slobbering.
-Some Dogos, especially those with loose jowls, tend to slobber or drool, especially after eating and drinking.
+Individuals with heavy loose lips tend to slobber or drool, especially after eating and drinking.

 - Legal liabilities.
 Because they vaguely resemble pit bulls, Argentine Dogos may be targeted for "banning" in certain areas, or refusal of homeowner insurance policies.
 Your friends and neighbors may be uncomfortable around this breed.
 In this day and age, the legal liabilities of owning any breed that looks intimidating and has a history as a guard dog should be seriously considered.
 People are quicker to sue if such a dog does anything even remotely questionable.